History of this work

 As an aside: Op.90 No.1 "Morning Service in E minor" was written in the same year, and consists of a setting of the Benedictus and Te Deum.
 Both the Morning Service and the Evening Service were originally published in 1934 by The Faith Press.

-Originally published by The Faith Press, the sheet music for this Evening Service is available from Cathedral Music as a facsimile of the original edition as catalogue ref CM 501: Magnificat & Nunc Dimittis in E minor.
+The sheet music for this Op.90 No.2 Evening Service is available from Cathedral Music as a facsimile of the original Faith Press edition under catalogue ref CM 501: Magnificat & Nunc Dimittis in E minor.

 Recording to download